by Emily Cogan

 “Hey, Jane,” said Zachary, giving her a crooked grin.
-He draped a casual arm around her shoulder which made her feel like she should be the one turning into a pegasus.
+He draped a casual arm around her shoulder which made her feel like she should be the one turning into a pegasus instead of Sid.
 “And hello, sis.”
 He nudged Helen with one foot.
 Zachary and Helen were twins, and they were both in Jane’s sixth grade class.

 Jane spent several very pleasant minutes exchanging shy and smiling glances with Zachary until her mom called, “Girls, Gramma Betty is on her way with Aunt Ellie and Uncle Jim!
 Jane, you can ride with Gramma, and I’ll take you, Iris.
 You two can help Gramma and me unload the car at our new place.
 But we’re going as soon as everyone gets here.
 Your Aunt and Uncle will finish packing up the van and meet us later.”